 Risks associated with boarding house business

-A boarding house business will engage with people who may have a different upbringing and different ways of thinking.
+A boarding house business will engage with people with different upbringings and ways of thinking.
 This can be a cause of problems and risks.

 Disturbance among young tenants

-While students are expected to do well in school to succeed, there also those who could easily get in trouble with the law or perpetuate violence and crime in the vicinity.
-Such a cause of nuisance may be noise when involved in a drinking spree with friends, or worse involvement in drugs and petty crime.
-That is why it is very important to set house rules: who are allowed and not allowed in premises, maintaining cleanliness.
+While students are expected to do well in school to succeed, some could quickly get in trouble with the law or perpetuate violence and crime in the vicinity.
+Such a cause of nuisance may be noise when involved in a drinking spree with friends or, worse, involvement in drugs and petty crime.
+That is why it is vital to set house rules: who are allowed and not allowed on-premises, and maintain cleanliness.

 Involvement in criminal activity among those with a vague source of income

-If you are unable to check the background of certain tenants, you may find out later that they are involved in activities that are against the law.
-Some folks are willing to pay a premium for privacy so their actions are away from prying eyes of the public.
-They could be involved in extortion, drug dealing, or robbery, and could disappear suddenly without prior notice.
+If you cannot check the background of certain tenants, you may find out later that they are involved in activities that are against the law.
+Some folks are willing to pay a premium for privacy, so their actions are away from the public’s prying eyes.
+They could be involved in extortion, drug dealing, or robbery and disappear suddenly without prior notice.

 Risk of damage or accident

 Some tenants have families with members who may damage the property or cause accidents at home.
-From scribble marks on the wall to risk of fire from unattended candlelight or misuse of a cooking appliance.
-Without proper guidance and safety measures such as smoke detectors, barriers for children, accidents could happen anytime.
-Lack of care and general neglect not only causes damage but also puts lives at risk.
+From scribble marks on the wall to the risk of fire from unattended candlelight or misuse of a cooking appliance.
+Accidents could happen anytime without proper guidance and safety measures, such as smoke detectors and barriers for children.
+Lack of care and general neglect not only causes damage but also put lives at risk.

-Last but not the least are tenants who renege on an agreement to pay their rents regularly.
-Whether they have a hard time with their financial situation or they simply try to evade paying the rent on time is always a cause of headache landlords.
+Last but not least are tenants who renege on an agreement to pay their rent regularly.
+Whether they have a hard time with their financial situation or try to evade paying the rent on time is always a cause of headaches for landlords.

-A boarding house is a business that generates profits with sustained occupancy.
-But this is also a product of serious attention to detail, market research and forecast, and of course leveraging that great location.
+A boarding house business can generate profits with sustained occupancy and proper maintenance.
+But this is also a product of serious attention to detail, market research and forecast, and leveraging that great location.
 While every property can adopt this business, some are more likely to succeed due to location, and a steady pool of tenants.